Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Berserker.md

 - monster/environment/mountain
 - monster/size/medium
 - monster/type/humanoid/any-race
-statblock: inline
+aliases: ["Berserker"]
 ---
 # Berserker
 *Source: Monster Manual p.
-344, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Divine Contention, Dragon of Icespire Peak, Storm Lord's Wrath, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Critical Role: Call of the Netherdeep*
+344, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 Hailing from uncivilized lands, unpredictable berserkers come together in war parties and seek conflict wherever they can find it.